13 hours in, I'm still waiting for Outriders to get good

 When co-op works, it's definitely the best way to play.
 Every encounter and boss fight becomes considerably easier and getting the chance to be revived can make even the most frustrating fights manageable.
 The real shame is that, at launch, server trouble has been so frequent that co-op sessions are often interrupted by server degradation.
 Crossplay is also completely broken right now, but People Can Fly is working on a fix.
 Even worse, frequent server errors are sending me straight back to the main menu even while I'm playing alone.
 I had two consecutive disconnects yesterday during a late-game boss fight that I had to completely retry both times.
 If I weren't reviewing Outriders, I probably would've uninstalled it out of spite.
 I see no reason why this won't be a temporary issue, but a proper offline mode should definitely be an option regardless.

 As I stare down the beginning of Outriders' endgame, I'm hoping that People Can Fly is finally ready to cut loose and let me be powerful.
 Beating the campaign earned me a second Legendary rifle that I'm excited to try out.
-I see a map of "Expeditions" that revisit old locations with time-based objectives and promises of greater loot, so we'll see how those work out.
+I see a map of new "Expedition" missions with time-based objectives and promises of greater loot, so we'll see how those work out.
 If my first 13 hours in Outriders is any indication, I should set my expectations low.

+Note: A previous version of the story suggested the Expedition missions revist old locations.
+I've since learned they're bespoke missions, so I'm even more excited to try them out.